 COURSE CONTENT IN RHETORIC II

-- Full training with state of the art equipment
+Full training with state of the art equipment

-- Academic research and referencing
+Academic research skills

 Textual analysis and deconstruction

-- Ability to debate and discuss issues
+Ability to debate and discuss issues